 If you participate in Club Log by uploading your log you will receive:

 In 2012 the Yasme Foundation made a special grant for equipment costs to Club Log.
 In November 2014, Club Log received the prestigious Al Slater G3FXB Memorial Award from FOC.
 In May 2015, Michael Wells G7VJR was inducted into the CQ DX Hall Of Fame.
 In 2019, grants totalling £8,500 were made to enable Club Log to purchase equipment, backed by NCDXF, the Yasme Foundation, CDXC and INDEXA.

 Club Log Needs Your Input

 One of the driving principles of Club Log is to store as many QSOs as possible, as this makes the reports and statistics more meaningful and representative.
 Everything in Club Log depends upon analysing real QSOs, and for this reason I am very grateful to everyone who participates.

 If you have not joined yet, I warmly invite you to sign up and join the action!
 It is completely free.
-Club Log needs more participants from North America at the moment, in particular.
+Club Log needs more participants from outside the EU and NA areas, especially.

 Hints and Tips

 As Club Log has evolved, some questions have come up more often than others.
-If you would like to read some short tips and instructions, integrate Club Log into your own web pages or software, or would like a more detailed understanding about how Club Log works, please read the hints and tips page.
+If you would like to read some short tips and instructions, integrate Club Log into your own web pages or software, or would like a more detailed understanding about how Club Log works, please read the documentation.

 Marios 5B4WN wrote and now maintains the innovative expedition tools, so popular with DXers the world over.
 These tools were first used by the Five Star DXers, and were originally inspired by features in John G3WGV's Star Software suite.
 Marios' work is also in evidence in the propagation tool, which is a fascinating way to explore DX paths using empirical information.
 Thanks Marios.